 Nonprofits typically do this through their fund accounting software, as most solutions include templates that make reporting easier to read.

-Contact Capital Business Solutions for NPO Accounting Software Solutions Today
+Contact Capital Business Solutions for Nonprofit Accounting Software Solutions Today